 Car insurance cover for over 50s

-When looking for car insurance as someone over 50, you should be able to obtain competitive quotes from most car insurance companies.
+When looking for car insurance quotes as someone over 50, you should be able to obtain competitive quotes from most car insurance providers.
 There are some specialists in over 50s car insurance that include:

 - Age UK

 A recent report in the London Evening Standard suggests that the average annual car insurance premium for a 45-year-old driver is £575.
 The comparable quote for a 55-year-old driver, assuming all other things are the same, came in at £468.
 This perfectly ties in with the ever-reducing accident rate, which bottoms out in the 60s and then starts to rise again.

 Statistically, drivers in their 60s are the least likely to have an accident, so car insurance rates are relatively competitive in this area.
 If you have a clean licence, no claims bonus and are relatively healthy, this will probably be the lowest car insurance rate you will ever be quoted.
 As an experienced driver you tend to find that the insurance companies will include several add-ons such as: